saucelabs/sauce-docs/docs/mobile-apps/features/instant-booted-simulators.md

 ```
 Error: Failed to create session.
-Invalid platform version specified for instant simulators: iPhone Instant Simulator.
+Invalid platform version specified for instant Simulators: iPhone Instant Simulator.
 Must be one of ['previous_major', 'current_major', 'latest']
 ```

 :::